ZK9XW3/my-cat-is-thinking/README.md

 ## Postman
 - there is a folder name postman with collection and environment
+- you need to be on http://localhost:8000 if you want the tests to work
 - you can run the tests with newman `newman run ./postman/postman_collection.json -e ./postman/postman_environment.json`

 ## API